Unix Basic Utilities - Printing, Email

 Many versions of Unix include two powerful text formatters, nroff and troff.

 The pr command does minor formatting of files on the terminal screen or for a printer.
 For example, if you have a long list of names in a file, you can format it onscreen into two or more columns.

-Here is the syntax of pr command −
+Following is the syntax for the pr command −

 pr option(s) filename(s)

 The pr changes the format of the file only on the screen or on the printed copy; it doesn't modify the original file.
 Following table lists some pr options −

 Double-spaces the output (not on all pr versions)

 Takes the next item as a report header